Traditional Two-Year M.S. Biological Sciences Track

 M.S. in Biological Sciences Research

-As a student in either the 4+1 track or the two-year M.S. program, you engage in research with a faculty mentor.
+As a student in the two-year M.S. program, you engage in research with a faculty mentor.

 For the two-year M.S. program, you are required to identify faculty you would like to work with at the time you apply, and are strongly encouraged to contact faculty members directly early on in the process to discuss potential research opportunities.